SergeyMi37/apptools-admin/README.md

 * Application of products forming a database of [exchange rates of the Central Bank of the Russian Federation.](https://cbrf.demo.community.intersystems.com/apptoolsrest/a/rate&class=appmsw.cbrf.rateinfo&namespace=USER#)

+* An example of a backup [ task with preliminary deletion of old files.](https://github.com/SergeyMi37/apptools-task)
 ---
 ## Installation with ZPM